arbor-sim/arbor/doc/python/cell.rst

    .. attribute:: assert_univalent

-      Assert that ony one item is available in the group.
+      Assert that only one item is available in the group.
 Throws an exception if the assertion fails.

 .. class:: cell_local_label